seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「How was your meeting with Ferdinand-sama?」

-「He was still sending Ordonanz everywhere after our meeting.
+「He was still sending Ordonnanz everywhere after our meeting.
 According to Justus, he will be spending most of his time with the Ahrensbach knights at the villa.
 I guess they can't let up on their surveillance yet.」

 I explained to Rihyarda that our meeting with the royal family was set for the day after tomorrow, and that Florenzia and Charlotte will come to the dormitory in the afternoon.
 She was angry with Ferdinand for his lack of care for the attendants and skipping of the arrangements, but she understood the important parts: "Time is of the essence" and "our duchy must handle logistical support".